narmeshnigam/karyalaywebsite/PERFORMANCE_TESTING_GUIDE.md

 # Performance Testing Guide

-This guide explains how to run and interpret performance tests for the Karyalay Portal System.
+This guide explains how to run and interpret performance tests for the SellerPortal System.

 ## Quick Start